peterjgrainger/action-create-branch/README.md

 # Create Branch GitHub Action

-This action creates a new branch with the same commit reference as the branch it is being ran on.
+This action creates a new branch with the same commit reference as the branch it is being ran on, or your chosen reference when specified.

 ## Inputs

 ### `branch`

 **Optional** The name of the branch to create.
 Default `"release-candidate"`.

+### `sha`

+**Optional** The SHA1 value for the branch reference.

 ## Example usage